Sandra Tamacas

-Sandra Veralí Tamacas Romero (born 8 January 1993) is a Salvadoran footballer who plays as a midfielder.
+Sandra Veralí Tamacas Romero (born 8 January 1993) is a Salvadoran footballer who plays as a midfielder for Primera División Femenina team Zacatecoluca.
 She has been a member of the El Salvador women's national team.

 Early life

 Tamacas was born in La Paz Department.

 Club career

 Tamacas has played for Alianza FC in El Salvador.

 International career

 Tamacas represented El Salvador at the 2010 CONCACAF Women's U-17 Championship qualification and 2012 CONCACAF Women's U-20 Championship qualifying.
 She capped at senior level during two CONCACAF Women's Olympic Qualifying Tournament qualifications (2012 and 2020) and the 2018 CONCACAF Women's Championship qualification.